kopia/kopia/site/content/docs/Getting started/_index.md

 ## Incremental Snapshots

 Let's take the snapshot again.
-Assuming we did not make any changes to the source code, the snapshot root will be identical, because all object identifiers in Kopia are derived from contents of data
+Assuming we did not make any changes to the source code, the snapshot root will be identical, because all object identifiers in Kopia are derived from contents of data.

 ```
 uploaded snapshot 8a45c3b079cf5e7b99fb855a3701607a